boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 #### Scale Color

-Allows you to set the color of the scale.
+Set the color of the scale.
 The default value is `#e0e0e0.`

 #### Show Ticks